 By turning stores into city hubs, businesses gain a closer footprint to the last mile.
 And with eCommerce returns at an all-time high, stores can be a point of return, increasing store foot traffic and reducing their carbon footprint.

 Dawn Delivery Market

 Dawn Deliveries are another way to reduce vehicle congestion.
-By delivering goods at night, when city streets are less populated, eCommerce and retail companies are cutting down delivery times, while reducing the amount of vehicles on the streets in peak traffic.
+By delivering goods at night, when city streets are less populated, shippers and 3PLs (third party logistics providers) are cutting down delivery times, while reducing the amount of vehicles on the streets in peak traffic.
 Beyond just delivering goods to consumers, businesses are also using Dawn Delivery to replenish inventories and move goods between stores, micro fulfillment centers, and warehouses.

 Diversify the fleets

 With the rise of ride-hailing services like Lyft and the proliferation of trucks, inner-city traffic has become unbearable.
 The NY Times reported that cars in the busiest parts of Manhattan now move just above a jogger’s pace, about 7 m.p.h., roughly 23 percent slower than at the beginning of the decade.